Celumproject/domoscio-docs/2_integration_case.md

 ### Users, Students and subscriptions
+#### Users
+The User is yourself.
+As a developer or an administrator of your Instance object you have the right to connect to it through your credentials.

 #### Students
 The Student is the object on Domoscio's API that represent the users that are learning something on your platform.
 This object is obviously central and necessary for the application to do the proper computations.
 Creating a Student is a simple as requesting a POST method on the Student Index URL: